graphcore/poptorch/docs/poptorch_geometric/user_guide/performance.rst

 The alternative method is to use the :py:class:`poptorch_geometric.dataloader.FixedSizeDataLoader` class with the dataset without the `Pad` transformation.
-The data loader uses :py:class:`poptorch_geometric.collate.FixedSizeCollater` and :py:class:`poptorch_geometric.stream_packing_sampler.StreamPackingSampler` underneath to create batches of graphs with a fixed number of nodes and edges from the initial graphs that do not necessarily have the same number of nodes and edges.
+The data loader uses :py:class:`poptorch_geometric.collate.FixedSizeCollater` underneath to create mini-batches of graphs with a fixed number of nodes and edges from the initial graphs that do not necessarily have the same number of nodes and edges.
-The data loader combines graphs from the dataset and creates dummy graphs such that the whole batch has a fixed number of nodes, edges and graphs.
+The data loader combines graphs from the dataset and creates dummy graphs such that the whole mini-batch has a fixed number of nodes, edges and graphs.

+By default the `FixedSizeStrategy.PadToMax` strategy is used, which pads the mini-batches to a fixed-size where the resulting mini-batches have a fixed number of samples in each mini-batch and one padding graph at the end of the mini-batch.

-The data loader can produce batches with a fixed number of graphs from a dataset, but it can also produce packed batches with a variable number of graphs from a dataset.
-In the latter case, each batch contains a certain number of dummy graphs, so that the total number of graphs in the batch is constant.
+The data loader can also produce packed batches with a variable number of graphs in each mini-batch.
+This can help reduce the amount of space in each mini-batch assigned to padding.
+This is enabled by using `FixedSizeStrategy.StreamPack` which changes the underlying sampler to :py:class:`poptorch_geometric.stream_packing_sampler.StreamPackingSampler`.
+In this case, each mini-batch contains a certain number of dummy graphs, so that the total number of graphs in the mini-batch is constant.

-Using :py:class:`poptorch_geometric.dataloader.FixedSizeDataLoader` may work better than `Pad` transformation with a regular data loader in cases when the differences in the number of nodes and edges between the graphs in the dataset are large.
-The data loader can combine graphs of different sizes and create less padding nodes and edges.

 Compared to `Pad` transformation, instead of padding each sample in the batch, the data loader pads the entire batch, which is often more efficient and the